 The story is similar at Mount Snow, Vermont’s southernmost ski resort.
 In the past decade, the resort has added 645 low-energy snow guns and 10,000 feet of snowmaking pipe from the base area to the summit.
-A new 120-million-gallon snowmaking reservoir called the West Lake Project is due to be completed by the 2017-2018 season.
+A new 120-million-gallon snowmaking reservoir called the West Lake Project has helped power it.

 “An old-school snowmaker with 30 years of experience who’s dialed in can make fantastic snow with the older, louder, ground gun technology, but it’s more susceptible to changes in pressure,” he says.
 “There’s a lot more going on when you’re in the balance of air and water.
 It’s harder to make mistakes with these new fan guns.”

 As a result, Ryan says the nature of the work on the hill has changed.

 “The guys that do best in this work take a real interest in the technology.
 It’s less of a cowboy attitude, there’s more science involved,” he says.

 In 2015, in a season that saw temperatures in the 60s on Christmas, Mount Snow pumped 18 percent more water than any other year in the area’s 62-year history and was blowing snow into March.